timebertt/term-paper-servicemesh/content/10-microservices.md

 When changing a given component of such an application or adding a new feature, the whole application has to be built, tested and deployed.
 Oftentimes, it's quite difficult to run an instance of such applications on a development machine, so it becomes tedious and cumbersome to develop with prolonged turnaround times.
 Additionally, all components of monoliths have to be written in the same programming language and are thus tied to the same compiler and library versions and have to be deployed on the same runtime stack.
-All of these factors tend to foster high coupling of software components and slow down development and innovation speed as well as release and deployment frequency.
+All of these factors tend to foster high coupling of software components and slow down development and innovation speed as well as decrease release and deployment frequency.
 Also, the options of scaling a monolithic application are limited to deploying multiple instances of the whole application and balancing load across them as soon as demand for some components increases.

 As the size of the product grows with increasing demand for new features and higher usage rates, it gets more complicated to scale further by means of team size, new features and application usage.
-A microservices-oriented architecture can help address these challenges by decomposing applications into small services.
+A microservices-oriented architecture can help address these challenges by decomposing applications into small service units.

+![Monoliths vs. Microservices [@fowler2014microservices]](../assets/scale-microservices.png)

 ## Characteristics

 Although there is no formal definition for this architectural style, the most prominent and common characteristics of microservice-oriented architectures are the following: [@fowler2014microservices]

-\todo[inline]{describe characteristics}

-**Componentization via Services**:

-**Organized around Business Capabilities**:
+**Componentization via Services**: Splitting up systems into components, that are independently replaceable and upgradeable, and plugging them together to form an entire application is very common in the software industry.
+Microservices are also based on componentization and their components are individual services.
+Though, the key factor for microservices is that their components are services running in their own processes, that are plugged together by communicating over standard network protocols or remote procedure calls.
+This is different to componentization via libraries or modules, where components are linked together into a single executable and communicate via in-memory function calls.
+This difference allows microservices to be arbitrarily distributed between machines, making it a distributed system.

+**Organized in service teams**: When organizations build microservices-oriented applications, their teams are typically organized in service teams.
+These teams are focused on business capabilities of a small set of services rather than having teams focusing on different technical capabilities like for example UI and database specialists.
+This fosters strong collaboration between different areas of expertise in service teams and maps the organizations communication structure to the inter-service communication of the developed services (Conway's law).
+Additionally, oftentimes development teams are simultaneously responsible for operating their services in production as well, which exposes them to real-world behavior of their services.
+This culture is often called "DevOps".

 **Products not Projects**: